 Once an alert is cleared by that locations admin, it is no longer shown on the map.

-Multiple - This location has or is experiencing multiple alerts.
+This location has experienced or is experiencing multiple alerts.
 Multiple alerts include any of the following alerts.

-Un-authorized port - If security scan is enabled, an unauthorized (TCP/IP) port was or is still open.
+If security scan is enabled, an unauthorized IP port was or is still open.

-Environment - If optional sensor installed at this location, shows alarm such as low/high temps, high moisture, high vibration, etc.
+If an optional sensor is included at this location, this shows alerts such as low/high temps, high moisture, low/high light source, high vibration, etc.

-Low bandwidth - Agent has or is experiencing bandwidth minimum set by admin.
+Agent has or is experiencing low bandwidth minimum set by admin.

-Disconnected - Agent has or is disconnected.
-No communications from 30 min to 29 days), the alert will show.
+Agent has or is disconnected.
+No communications for at least 30 min.

-Outage - This location has or is experiencing an IP outage.
+This location has suffered a confirmed IP outage.

 This location has started communicating again after being offline.
 Saves on sending personnel to the location.